RubixML/ML/docs/inference.md

 ```

 ## Single Predictions
+Sometimes, especially in real-time systems, you'll want to make a prediction on just a single sample at a time.
 To make a prediction on a single sample, pass the raw sample to the `predictSample()` method available on the [Learner](learner.md) interface.

 ```php
 $prediction = $estimator->predictSample([0.25, 3, 'furry']);